-Coping with severe forms of IgA nephropathy can be challenging.
+Coping with severe forms of IgA nephropathy can be a challenge.
 But you don't have to do it alone.
-If you have questions or need guidance, talk with a member of your health care team.
+If you have questions or you need guidance, talk with a member of your health care team.

-You might also benefit from joining a support group.
+It also might help to join a support group.
 You can meet other people who may understand what you're going through and share information with you.
-To find out about support groups in your area that deal with kidney disease, ask your doctor.
+To find out about support groups in your area that deal with kidney disease, ask your health care team.
 Or contact the National Kidney Foundation (NKF) to learn about NKF Peers, a national, telephone-based peer support program.
-Call 855-NKF-PEER (855-653-7337) to participate.
+Call 855-NKF-PEER (855-653-7337) to join.

 Preparing for your appointment

-You're likely to start by seeing your primary care doctor.
-However, you might be referred to a doctor who specializes in treating kidney disorders (nephrologist).
-Here are some tips for getting ready for your appointment.
+You're likely to start by seeing your primary doctor.
+But you might be referred to a doctor who is trained to treat kidney disorders, called a nephrologist.
+Here are some tips to get ready for your appointment.

 What you can do

 - Your symptoms and when they began.
 Include any symptoms that don't seem related to the reason for your appointment.

 Ask a family member or friend to go with you to help you remember the information you receive.